orangejuice/blog/data/activity/book-白银时代-2016/record.en.md

 date: 2022-12-28 00:19:14+08:00
 douban:
   rating: 8.2
-  subtitle: Xiaobo Wang / 2016 / Beijing United Publishing Co, Ltd
+  subtitle: Wang Xiaobo / 2016 / Beijing United Publishing Co.
 ---

-The reading is surreal and ambiguous, with coded messages that can confuse the reader.
-The language foundation is deeply profound, wildly playing with words, seemingly respectful on the surface, yet full of rebellious non-compliance, showing a great personality.
-The 'explicitness' of sex is like a big banner on the forehead: Disobedience.
-Excerpt 1: Once everything has 'started', there is nothing scary in this world.
-I'm just a little scared of death right now.
-After I die, I won't be afraid anymore.
-Excerpt 2: Humans are scattered around the world, living a hazy life of eating and sleeping.
-Later, people gathered to live in some river valleys and plains, and civilization came forth, and all troubles arose from this.
+Whether true or false, the reading enchants with underlying cryptic currents, leaving one in a wistful haze.
+The mastery of language is profound, playing with words wantonly.
+On the surface, it shows respect but is filled with rebellion and disobedience, distinctly characteristic.
+The overt expression of 'sexuality' is like a huge slogan plastered on the forehead: non-compliance.
+Excerpt 1: Once everything 'begins', there is nothing terrifying left in this world.
+Right now, I'm just a bit afraid of dying.
+After death, there will be no fear.
+Excerpt 2: Humans dwell all over the world, living in a daze, eating then sleeping, and after sufficient rest, eating again.
+Later, people gathered in river valleys and plains, established civilizations, and from there, all troubles began.